decentraland/documentation/content/creator/sdk7/interactivity/button-events/system-based-events.md

 > Note: The `maxDistance` is measured in meters from meters from the player's camera.
 Keep in mind that in 3rd person the camera is a bit further away, so make sure the distance you set works well in both modes.

-## Obstacles

-Button events cast rays that only interact with the first entity on their path, as long as the entity is closer than its distance limit.

-For an entity to be intercepted by the ray of a button event, the entity's 3d model must either have a [collider]({{< ref "/content/creator/sdk7/3d-essentials/colliders.md" >}}).
-Either the entity's 3d model must include a collider mesh, or the entity must have a `CollierMesh` component.

-If another entity's collider is standing on the way of the entity that the player wants to click, the player won't be able to click the entity that's behind, unless the entity's `MeshCollider` component is configured to allow clicking through it.

 ## Data from a pointer event

 When using the `Input.getInputCommand`, the following data comes back: